 In addition to the above requirements, we strongly recommend that students initiate an internship or research project in environmental science.

 We also encourage students to consider the minor in Environmental Studies to enhance their breadth of knowledge of environmental issues.

-The BS in Environmental Science may not be combined with any other major in the Natural Science Department; however, up to 12 credits may be applied to a minor in Biology, Chemistry, or Geology.
+The BS in Environmental Science may not be combined with a Biology or Ecological Studies major.
+Up to 12 credits may be applied to a minor in Biology, Chemistry, or Geology.